Print to a .pdf file, plot file (.plt) or printer

 Enter the line thickness for each color in the boxes.

 Line thicknesses are expressed as a multiple of the advanced option XS_BASE_LINE_WIDTH value.
 The default value for this advanced option is 0.01 mm.
 For example, pen number 25 will give a line weight of 0.25 mm.

 In color drawings, the lines are shown with different thicknesses on the screen and in the printouts if the Printer line widths switch is active in File > Settings .

 You can define Invisible color for parts and shapes in drawings in the part or shape properties.
 The Invisible color is not shown in printouts, neither on paper nor on .pdf.

 For instructions on how to show correct line thicknesses in the drawing in the Black and white mode, see Line thickness in drawings.

 You can reset the printout colors:

-To reset an individual printout color, click the color box under Color on screen on the desired row, and the Color on output box will change to have the same color.
+To reset an individual output color, click the corresponding Object color color box.
+The Color on output color box will change to have the same color.

-To reset all printout colors to be the same as the colors on the screen, click the Reset colors button.
+To reset all output colors to be the same as the object colors, click the Reset colors button.

 - Save your printing settings by using the Save button in the upper-left corner.